villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

 [{"a", 0}, {"b", 1}, {"c", 2}, {"d", 3}]

 ```
 Generally speaking, the purpose of the `zip/2` function is simply what we stated, but the use cases are endless.
 For example, one might require to merge two lists of arbitrary values together, in order to process them further with other high-order functions, or one simply might require an index element of every item in the list, which would be case for `zip/2`.
-The `zip/2` function is so commonly used for indexing, that there exists a short-hand function `with_index/1` for this purpose.
+The `zip/2` function is so commonly used for indexing that there exists a semantically similar short-hand function `with_index/1` for this purpose.

 ### Enum.reduce/3